 #importing Path from Pathlib from pathlib import Path #Initializing the Path from where you need #The Filename. pathToGetFileName = "C:\Test2\\Test File.jpg" filenameWithPath = Path(pathToGetFileName).stem #Printing the FileName Without Extension of File print(filenameWithPath)

-As you can see in the above code using the Path you can easily print the filename from the given Path all you are required to use is the stem method that removes the extension and the path from the given Path String.
+As you can see in the above code, you can easily print the filename from the given Path by using the stem method, which removes the extension and the path from the given Path String.

 3. Using basename and Path from OS library to get the Filename from a Path

-Another way to get the filename from a Path is using the basename method and the Path from the OS library of Python.
+Another method for obtaining the filename from a Path is to use the basename method and the Path from Python’s OS library.

-Let us see in the below example the usage of basename and OS library to get the filename from a Path in Python.
+In the following example, we will use basename and the OS library to get the filename from a Path in Python.

 #importing OS Library import os #Initializing the Path from where you need #The Filename. pathToGetFileName = "C:/Test2/Test File.jpg" filenameWithPath = os.path.basename(pathToGetFileName) #Printing Filename with Extension print(filenameWithPath) #Splitting the Extension using splitext filenameWithPath = os.path.splitext(filenameWithPath) #Printing Filename without Extension print(filenameWithPath)